Pharmacodynamics

 Cimetidine + lamivudine

 The interaction has not been studied.
 A clinically significant interaction is unlikely.
-Cimetidine is partially excreted by active tubular secretion through the organic cation transport system.
+Cimetidine is partially eliminated by active tubular secretion through the organic cation transport system.

 Cimetidine + zidovudine